The Monkey's Paw

 The couple continue on in "hopeless resignation" through their nightmare, through the remaining wishes and on to the story's dreaded conclusion.

 Throughout, the writing is perfect for the story.
 The dread is ratcheted up but never over the top.
 There's an understated quality to it found in some of the best horror and fantasy writing, a calmness in the written words that makes their import all the more hysterical.
 The ending is a perfect example of this: we never see the monstrosity that approaches and, after the big buildup, in the end we're left with an ordinary empty street.
 An unsettling, yet satisfying, anti-climax.

 Plays, stories and TV shows througout the twentieth century, since "A Monkey's Paw", have continued to ply the "three wishes" literature for fanciful plots, usually with an implied warning to be careful what we wish for.
 An X-Files episode of 2000 features a genie giving wishes that involved both an oversized penis (as in the Arabian tale) and a returned dead person (as threatened in "The Monkey's Paw").
 When Agent Mulder himself gets control of the genie, he wipes out the entire human race with his reckless first wish for "peace on earth".

 "The Monkey's Paw" has itself been adapted for stage and screen repeatedly.
 Jacobs tapped into something with his careful, modern rendition of the story.

-Some of the earlier manifestations of this story seem to be telling us to not be greedy, to accept our places in the world, or to not trust anyone else for advice (especially not a wife!).
+Some of the earlier manifestations of this story seem to be more explicitly warning us to not be greedy, to accept our places in the world, or to trust no one else (especially not a spouse) for advic .